SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/03-moving-data.md

 {: .bash}

 ~~~
 Filesystem         Size  Used Avail Use% Mounted on
-172.2.1.51@o2ib:172.2.1.52@o2ib:/scratch  692T   57T  635T   9% /scratch
+nfs01-ib:/scratch  109T   11T   98T  10% /scratch
 ~~~
 {: .output}

-## Copying data from your PC to Supercomputing Wales
+## Copying data from your PC to the cluster

-You can copy files to/from your Supercomputing Wales home and scratch drives using the secure copy protocol (SCP) or secure file transfer protocol (SFTP) and connecting to Sunbird or Hawk.
+You can copy files to/from your home and scratch drives using the secure copy protocol (SCP) or secure file transfer protocol (SFTP) and connecting to Bert.

 ### Copying data using Filezilla

 Filezilla is a graphical SCP/SFTP client available for Windows, Mac and Linux.
 You can download it from [Filezilla download](https://filezilla-project.org/download.php?type=client)

-Open filezilla and type ```sftp://sunbird.swansea.ac.uk``` or ```sftp://hawklogin.cf.ac.uk``` into the host box.
+Open filezilla and type ```sftp://bert.ibers.aber.ac.uk``` into the host box.
 Enter your username and password in the username/password boxes.

 ![Transferring files using FileZilla](../fig/filezilla1.png)